Rob Allyn

-Rob Allyn (born October 18, 1959) is an American film producer, screenwriter, media company owner and New York Times best-selling author.
+Rob Allyn (born October 18, 1959) is a former political consultant to conservative politicians, turned film producer, screenwriter, media company owner and New York Times best-selling author.
 He is chairman and CEO of Margate House Films, based at Fox Studios in Sydney.
 Working with his son, director-screenwriter Conor Allyn, he co-wrote and produced Red and White, Blood of Eagles and Hearts of Freedom, along with the documentary Hungry is the Tiger.

 Early career

 Born in California on October 18, 1959, Allyn gained his bachelor's degree in government from Georgetown University in Washington, D.C., where he attended the School of Foreign Service.
 He holds a Master of Liberal Arts Degree from Southern Methodist University and began his career as a Capitol Hill aide, PepsiCo executive speechwriter to Texas Governor Bill Clements in the early 1980s.

 In 2004, he was appointed to the board of directors of ACE Cash Express.

 in year 2014, Rob Allyn was hired by Prabowo Subianto's campaign in 2014 Indonesian presidential election but Rob Allyn's involvement was denied by gerindra, Prabowo Subianto's political party.